mochizukikotaro/gh/README.md

 # mochizukikotaro/gh

+gh is a command line tool implemented in Go.

-This command enable you to jump to GitHub page from terminal.
+It enables you to jump to remote repository's GitHub page from terminal.

 ## Install via Homebrew